danielbodnar/awesome-stars/BY-LANG.md

 - [SkuldNorniern/fluere](https://github.com/SkuldNorniern/fluere) - Fluere is a powerful and versatile tool designed for network monitoring and analysis.
 It is capable of capturing network packets in pcap format and converting them into NetFlow data, providing a compr
 - [http-sense/http-sense](https://github.com/http-sense/http-sense) - When your network-sense tingles 🚨
 - [Drew-Alleman/DataSurgeon](https://github.com/Drew-Alleman/DataSurgeon) - Quickly Extracts IP's, Email Addresses, Hashes, Files, Credit Cards, Social Secuirty Numbers and a lot More From Text
-- [DDtKey/actix-web-grants](https://github.com/DDtKey/actix-web-grants) - Authorization extension for actix-web to validate user permissions
+- [DDtKey/protect-endpoints](https://github.com/DDtKey/protect-endpoints) - Authorization extension for popular web-frameworks to protect your endpoints
 - [SitinCloud/Owlyshield](https://github.com/SitinCloud/Owlyshield) - Owlyshield is an EDR framework designed to safeguard vulnerable applications from potential exploitation (C&C, exfiltration and impact).
 - [microsoft/avml](https://github.com/microsoft/avml) - AVML - Acquire Volatile Memory for Linux
 - [mozilla/authenticator-rs](https://github.com/mozilla/authenticator-rs) - Rust library to interact with Security Keys, used by Firefox